 The Board of Directors shall arrange the meeting to accept the Company's performance of at least every 3 months.
 In the meeting, the Directors have to provide opinion and using independent judgment, where each Director should attend the meeting every time except in the emergency case which that Director has to inform the Secretary of the Board in advance.
 The Company has to report the number of Director's meeting attendance in its Annual Report.
 In each Board Meeting, the Secretary of the Board shall issue the Invitation Letter to all Directors in order to acknowledge the meeting date, place, time, and also meeting agenda by sending Invitation Letter to the Director at least 7 days in advance, where to collect all relevant document to meeting agenda from Director and from management to distribute to the Board of Directors in advance, where those relevant document must have sufficient information to make decision with independent judgment of the Board of Directors.
-Secretary of the Board will record issue in the meeting agenda in order to prepare the meeting report with all necessary and complete contents within 15 days after the meeting date in order to propose to the Chairman of the Board to sign, with all record keeping in good order, convenient to search, and in good confidential.
+Secretary of the Board will record issue in the meeting agenda in order to prepare the meeting report with all necessary and complete contents within 15 days after the meeting date in order to search, and in good confidential.